TurboVNC/turbovnc/java/com/jcraft/jsch/Readme.md

 * Drop in replacement: just change dependency coordinates and you are good to go.
 * No active maintenance of [JSch at SourceForge](https://sourceforge.net/projects/jsch/).
 * Stay in sync with OpenJDK features so there is no need for additional dependencies.

+## Is there any documentation?

+Not much.
+Check the example code in the [examples](https://github.com/mwiede/jsch/tree/master/examples) folder.
+And there are some wiki pages, i.e. [Jsch-Configuration](https://github.com/mwiede/jsch/wiki/Jsch-Configuration) and [Jsch-Logging](https://github.com/mwiede/jsch/wiki/Jsch-Logging).

+## Versioning

+Up until `0.2.26` the versioning followed the original jsch scheme, from `2.27.0` on, we switched to [semantic versioning](https://semver.org), expressing that the library api is stable and used in production.

 ## How to you use this library as a replacement for `com.jcraft:jsch`